-Existing Country Residential Development accounts for approximately 11 15% of the Plan area.
+Existing Country Residential Development accounts for approximately 15% of the Plan area.
 These areas are high-quality developments that offer, for many, a desired development form.
 Although this plan seeks to provide for some variation in development forms, including Cluster Residential development and Villa Condo developments, there may be instances where these forms are not achievable or desirable.
 The following policies shall guide residential developments in the areas identified for Cluster Residential development where alternative forms are proposed.

-- 7.10 Country Residential development may be considered in areas identified as Cluster Residential where the cluster development form is identified as not achievable due toservicing, transportation, or environmental considerations, if for other residential development alternatives, where the applicant presents a plan that addresses: - a) a rationale is submitted detailing the aspects limiting cluster development form; - b) a servicing proposal is provided in accordance with the County Servicing Standards: - c) storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed to promote connectivity with adjacent developments, in accordance with the Active Transportation Plan: South County; and - e) the proposal complies with the interface transition policies identified in Sections 11 and 12.
+- 7.10 Country Residential development may be considered in areas identified for other residential development alternatives, where the applicant presents a plan that addresses: - a) a rationale is submitted detailing the aspects limiting cluster development form; - b) a servicing proposal is provided in accordance with the County Servicing Standards: - c) storm water and drainage proposals are consistent with the Springbank Master Drainage Plan; - d) active transportation networks are proposed to promote connectivity with adjacent developments, in accordance with the Active Transportation Plan: South County; and - e) the proposal complies with the transition policies identified in Section 12.

-- 7.11 For areas identified as Cluster Residential area. where cluster is determined to be inappropriate, the following policies shall apply: - Development of Country Residential areas shall: - i) be guided by a local plan, in accordance with Section 26, Section 27, and Appendix B. - ii) promote pedestrian use and connections to the open space and active transportation network; - iii) minimize lot grading and incorporate the natural contours of the land into the residential design; and - iv) provide dark sky friendly lighting where it may be required such as at roadintersections; - iv) demonstrate consideration and accommodation of wildlife corridors as identified in Map 07: Wildlife Corridors.; and - 7.12 Municipal reserve lands in Country Residential areas should be provided by a full dedication of land to facilitate the establishment of a connected open space system.
+- 7.11 For areas identified as Cluster Residential area, where cluster is determined to be inappropriate, the following policies shall apply: - a) Development of Country Residential areas shall: - i) be guided by a local plan, in accordance with Section 26, Section 27, and Appendix B; - ii) promote pedestrian use and connections to the open space and active transportation network; - iii) minimize lot grading and incorporate the natural contours of the land into the residential design: and - iv) demonstrate consideration and accommodation of wildlife corridors as identified in Map 07: Wildlife Corridors. - 7.12 Municipal reserve lands in Country Residential areas should be provided by a full dedication of land to facilitate the establishment of a connected open space system.